Laws and Regulations Regarding Primates Kept as

 Class II animals require:

--Applicant must be at least 18 years old - 1,000 hours of documented experience listing the date, time, place, species, and type of experience gained during that time.
+- 1,000 hours of documented experience listing the date, time, place, species, and type of experience gained during that time.
 (Up to 500 hours may be substituted by zoology courses.
 If the applicant is unable to document experience, as an alternative, the applicant may take a two-part written examination.
 The successful completion of a written examination for the particular species or family administered by the Division of Law Enforcement, together with the documentation of not less than 100 hours of substantial practical experience may substitute for the 900 hours.)

 - 2 letters of recommendation from persons knowing you have said experience (1 being licensed).